Girls and autism: a seminar with Sarah Hendrickx

 About this event

-This seminar will be led by Sarah Hendrickx, an expert and author in Autism Spectrum conditions and neuro-diversity, who also happens to have Asperger Syndrome.
+This seminar is led by Sarah Hendrickx, an expert in autism spectrum conditions who also happens to have Asperger syndrome.

-- Key problems that girls face - including anxiety, teen years and co-morbidity
+- Key problems that girls face - including anxiety, puberty and co-morbidity

 - Strategies to support girls on the spectrum and their families.

 Sarah has been a keynote speaker at national autism conferences in the UK and overseas.
 She specialises in speaking on all aspects of autism and Asperger syndrome including relationships, women, gender differences (sometimes with her autistic partner, Keith), employment and alcohol.
 She has an unusually blunt and humorous speaking style which is more informal and 'says it like it is'.
 Sarah was diagnosed autistic with Asperger syndrome at the age of 43 - after she had written several books on the subject.